Why Is There Blood in My Cervical Mucus?

 One of the most common reasons for the presence of a pink tint in your fluid is the shedding of old blood from your previous menstrual cycle.
 As you finish your period, there may be a small amount of blood trapped in the cervix.
 When you begin ovulation, this blood will mix with your cervical mucus and cause the spotting of blood.

-The many causes of blood in your cervical mucus ensure that most often the occurrence is nothing to worry about.
-A light spotting on or around the time of your ovulation can actually be a very good sign and in some cases may indicate that you are carrying new life.
+In most of these cases of blood in your cervical mucus, there is nothing to worry about and the bleeding is usually very light and tapers off after a day or two.
 If you find that the bleeding gets heavier or will not cease, you should contact your doctor as soon as possible.
 Only a physician can rule out negative causes for any heavy non-period bleeding.